ashwinpn/Domain-Expertise-Medical-Data-/README.md

 1] Reducing Medical Errors - Focus on <ins>model performance</ins> [how that translates to real world scenarios] rather than just model accuracy.

-2] In the US, the most common causes of death are - Heart disease, Cancer [Both account for >30% of the deaths in the states].
+2] In the US, the most common causes of death [non-accidental, non-natural, caused due to a disease] are - Heart disease, Cancer [Both account for >30% of the deaths in the states].

 3] Cancer cells burn sugar quite a lot [Thus, using this causal effect we can detect cancer cells by detecting parts of the body with high sugar depletion rate].